-Commentary on the image: Above the marsh, there is thunder; Gui Mei.
-A gentleman in accordance with this discovers faults which jeopardize the future of the goal.
+Commentary on the image: Above the marsh there is thunder: Gui Mei.
+A gentleman, in accordance with, this discovers faults which jeopardise the future of the goal.

-The thunder roars above the marsh; the water of the marsh responds to the thunder with trembling waves.
-In accordance with this, a gentleman realizes that every occurrence has its cause; he therefore acts to prevent discord (between his wife and concubine) in order to maintain a lasting relationship.
+Thunder roars above the marsh; the water of the marsh responds to the thunder with trembling waves.
+In accordance with this, a gentleman realises that every occurrence has its cause; he therefore acts to prevent discord (between his wife and concubine) in order to maintain a lasting relationship.

 It is ominous to take aggressive action, and there will be nothing favourable, since both the young woman and the old man in Gui Mei do not act righteously, and the hexagram displays an unfavourable phenomenon of the feminine riding on, and dominating, the masculine.
 Additionally, the concubine has no position in a family; therefore she must act as her status, prudently and conservatively.

 The younger sister accompanies her older sister in marriage to her brother-in-law, which doesn’t conform to the correct procedure of a woman getting married as outlined in hexagram Jian (53).
 However, it is the desired goal of the younger sister and a means of continuing human life, i.e. her children.
 It is a necessary evil, i.e. the motivation and goal might be good, but the approach is incorrect; therefore it should not be done in a forcible way.